Updated April 2026

 Escalate if needed

-NZ-specific Prestige Car Insurance Points
+Australia-Specific Prestige Car Insurance Points

-New Zealand has several market and regulatory features that affect how prestige car insurance works.
+Australia has several market and regulatory features that affect how prestige car insurance works.

 Agreed value schedule

 The policy schedule should clearly state the agreed value of each insured vehicle.
-This is the amount payable on a total loss, so it should reflect current replacement cost.
+This is the amount payable on a total loss, so it should reflect the current replacement cost.

 Parts and repair standards